bagder/uncurled/money/donations.md

 You will find that donations are primarily done by individuals, and with rather small amounts that require a huge following for the amount to build up.
-Companies who could be able to pay more rarely do that via donations or sponsorships.
+Companies who could be able to pay more rarely do that via donations or sponsorship.
 Companies prefer to have invoices to pay.
 Selling something might be easier to get company money.

 Making a living out of donations is rare.